 Gastronomic specialties of The Danube Region are among the most famous and most outstanding culinary treasures of Slovakia.
 Danube not only create a border of two countries and two nations, but also their flowline.
 Conflicts between the Slovak and Hungarian cultures, in certain period even Turkish culture, most frequently used to take place right here in southern Slovakia.
 And since the food does not know any borders, there was created a mixture of the best and strong tastes here.

-The most popular foods of The Danube Region are goulash, perkelts, paprikáš, lečo, živánska, šomloi halušky or traditional Jókai bean soup.
+The most popular Hungarian dishes of The Danube Region are goulash, paprikáš, lečo, živánska, šomloi halušky or traditional Jókai bean soup.
 This particular soup is a center of attention of multiple local gastronomic contests where the judges judge the best cooked “bableves”.
 Popular are mostly foods consisting of pork, chicken and fish.

 Amazing ingredient is all the vegetables grown in local gardens and fields.
 Tomatoes, peppers, onion, cabbage, but also hot peppers, which is an important ingredient in all southern foods with the taste of Hungarian cuisine.
 South of Slovakia and The Danube Region is an amazing location for growing heat-demanding vegetables.

 Fruit growing, canned fruit production and of course tasty fruit alcohol are typical for this region.

 Jókai bean soup is so dense that after just one serving you will not want any main dish.
 Properly mixed blend of red beans, smoked pork knee, sausage and several other ingredients with a slice of bread topped with a spoon of sour cream will satisfy every gastronome.